salterm/PicrossDetective/README.md

 The compiled class can be run from a Unix command line with "java PicrossDetective".

 ## To Use
 Picross Detective is a command-line Java application that reads and writes to/from standard input/output.
-A user can opt to open a preexisting puzzle from a file, submit clues for a new puzzle, and then save either to a new file.
-The application will then attempt to solve the loaded puzzle.
-If solutions are found, they will be printed to standard out.
+A user can opt to open a preexisting puzzle from a file or submit clues for a new puzzle via the console, and then save either to a new file.
+The application will then attempt to find solutions to the loaded puzzle.
+If solutions are found, they will be printed to the console.
 The program will then exit.

 Currently it is not recommended to attempt solving complicated puzzles larger than 10 x 10.
 The process is very, painfully, slow.